chef/chef-web-docs/content/style_guide.md

 new user) or (for a setting named `cidr_block`) "The CIDR block for the VPC."

+## Examples

+### Example Domains

+Use the `example.com` domain for generic domains and email addresses in the documentation.
+Use the `chef.io` or `progress.com` domain for examples that should refer back to Chef Software.
+### Example Names

+Don't reveal personal information in examples, such as the names of real people, real email addresses, or phone numbers.

+Don't use the names of bands, musicians, or characters from works that are under copyright.

+Here is a list of some example names for you to use (all of the last names are translations of "Chef", according to the internet):

+Ares Koch
+Tamira Bucatar
+Dan Gotvach
+Lena Chushi
+Haris Shefu
+Booker Yolisa
+Kala Baavarchee
+Samuel Tagaluto

+### Example Email Addresses

+akoch@example.com
+tvucatar@example.com
+dgotvach@example.com
+lchushi@example.com
+hshefu@example.com
+byolisa@example.com
+kbaavarchee@example.com
+stagaluto@example.com

+Use `docs@chef.io` for the Chef Technical Documentation team.
+#### Example Phone Numbers

+Never use a real phone number in an example.
+For a US phone number, use one from the range reserved for examples in fiction, which is (800) 555-0100 through (800) 555-0199.

+### Example Addresses

+Use fictional street addresses in examples.

+Use these fictional addresses:

+2943 Conifer Drive
+Seattle, WA 98122

+1214 Hollow Road
+Boston, MA 02110

+### Example IP Addresses

+For IPv4 addresses, use one of the addresses provided in [RFC 5735](https://tools.ietf.org/html/rfc5737) for documentation.

+IPv4 addresses:

+  * `192.0.2.0`
+  * `198.51.100.0`
+  * `203.0.113.0`

+IPv4 address ranges:

+  * `192.0.2.0/24` (TEST-NET-1)
+  * `198.51.100.0/24` (TEST-NET-2)
+  * `203.0.113.0/24` (TEST-NET-3)

+For IPv6 addresses, use one of the addresses provided in [RFC 3849](https://tools.ietf.org/html/rfc3849) range for documentation.

+IPv6 address range:

+* `2001:DB8::/32`
 ## Documentation Repo

 The Chef reference documentation is located in: https://github.com/chef/chef-web-docs